sagemath/trac_to_gh/Issue 5877.md

 # Issue 5877: calling a group character is broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5877

 Original creator: saliola